ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 The effect of this can be obtained by either soft deleting or hard deleting user data and information.
 Before GDPR a lot of software used to just mark data as "deleted" in databases and never query them again.
-Now, because of GDPR, it is mandatory by law to always delete or anonymise user data when requested to do so, or when its no longer necessary to keep that data stored[^userdata_deletion].
+Now, because of GDPR, it is mandatory by law to always delete or anonymise user data when requested to do so, or when it is no longer necessary to keep that data stored[^userdata_deletion].

 Hard deletes often create a lot of problems behind the scenes, problems like syncing, irreversible data loss and compromising database schema integrity.
 For the _Chirp!_ application there was the issue of what to do with [replies](#Activity_Reply).
 Since replies are linked with a _Cheep_ parent-child relation, deleting a parent _Cheep_ would result in all subsequent child _Cheeps_ being deleted.
 This is why we opted for a deletion style more reminiscent of Reddit.
 In Reddit posts and replies made by the user are not deleted, but simple noted as _Deleted by user_.
-With this method users wont lose their replies, simply because the author of the main _Cheep_ decided to delete their post.
+With this method users will not lose their replies, simply because the author of the main _Cheep_ decided to delete their post.
 An example of the visual effect of anonymisation of user data can be seen below.

 ![Here a user who has replied decided to delete their post.
 With a hard removal of posts, the user _Oliver_ would have lost his reply in the thread.](images/DeletingUser.png)